d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 or our [online appendix on linear algebra](https://d2l.ai/chapter_appendix-mathematics-for-deep-learning/geometry-linear-algebraic-ops.html).

 To recap:
 * Scalars, vectors, matrices, and tensors are the basic mathematical objects used in linear algebra and have zero, one, two, and an arbitrary number of axes, respectively.
 * Tensors can be sliced or reduced along specified axes via indexing, or operations such as `sum` and `mean`, respectively.
-* Elementwise products of matrices are called Hadamard products.
+* Elementwise products are called Hadamard products.
   By contrast, dot products, matrix-vector products, and matrix-matrix products are not elementwise operations and in general return objects that have different shapes than the operands.